How Much Does Window Installation Cost In Anderson?

 Certifications

-Choose companies that are certified by leading window brands, and that have Fenestration and Glazing Industry Alliance (formerly AAMA) certification.
-Having certification shows they've received proper training in installation best practices.
-Make sure installers are staff, not subcontractors, and confirm that any technicians working on your home are certified.
+Choose companies that have certifications from major window brands, and that have Fenestration and Glazing Industry Alliance (formerly AAMA) certification.
+Certification means they've gotten suitable training in installation best practices.
+Make sure installers are staff rather than subcontractors, and confirm that any technicians working on your home are certified.

 Reputation